What to Expect on Sundays

 Families participate together in the first part of the service.
-There usually is a Story for All Ages, then youngers break into age-appropriate groups for more fun and learning.
-Nursery care, offered for newborns to age five, is available 15 minutes before the start of each service.
+There usually is a Story for All Ages, then children break into age-appropriate groups for more fun and learning.
+Nursery care, offered for newborns to age five, is available from 9:30 am to 11:30 am.

-For more information about religious education or nursery care, ask a greeter or contact Emmy Carlson, Office Administrator, at firstname.lastname@example.org.
+For more information about children’s Sunday Classes or Nursery care, ask a greeter or contact Emmy Carlson, Office Administrator, at firstname.lastname@example.org.

 All Sunday services are followed by a social time with coffee, tea and treats.
 We hope you will join us so we can get to know one another better.
 The service usually generates lively discussions.
 Members and friends are happy to meet with you, to share impressions and experiences, and to welcome you to a congregation that encourages your unique spiritual journey.